Clustering Future Scenarios Based on Predicted Range Maps: Materials and Methods

-A set of 9 GCMs are used from CMIP6 \citep{eyring2016overview,stouffer2017cmip5}, which span four different levels of RCPS.
-Five climate features are chosen from the set of 19 commonly used in WordCLIM \citep{fick2017worldclim}, which were chosen to minimize correlations.
-These five climate features are annual mean temperature, temperature seasonality (standard deviation of temperature), annual precipitation, precipitation seasonality (standard deviation), and precipitation in the driest quarter of a year.
+We used inhomogeneous Poisson point process models (PPPM) \citep{merow2017integrating,renner2015point,warton2010poisson} to predict the future range maps of 1101 terrestrial mammal species in 2070 based on current day presence data and climatic covariates.
+For current day climatic conditions, five climate variables with minimum pairwise correlation were chosen from a set of 19 commonly available Bioclim variables in the world climate database, WorldCLIM2 \citep{fick2017worldclim}.

-The five chosen climate features are used to fit a Poisson point process model to explain the present day range maps \citep{merow2013practical,elith2011statistical}.
-The present day occurrences of 1101 mammals are obtained from \cite{GBIF:2020}, whose range maps contain at 10 unique presence cells on a 10km grid.
-This Poisson point process model was used to predict future spatial occurrence based on these five predicted climate values.
-Binary maps are obtained from these abundance maps by thresholding based on the $5$th percentile of predicted values at training presences.
-This approach is used to make predictions on all 1101 mammals using the 34 different sets of predicted climate features.
-We make use of these predicted range maps to measure the similarities between the 34 different climate scenarios.
+The mean values from 1970-2000 of the five chosen climate variables were used to fit a PPPM for the species occurrence.
+Occurrence data for each species were obtained from \cite{GBIF:2020}, and PPPMs were fit for species with at least 10 unique presence cells on a global 10km grid.
+The fitted model was used to predict future potential distributions based on the CMIP6 predictions of the five climate variables.
+Predicted relative occurrence rate was converted to binary range maps of presence/absence with a chosen threshold based on the 5\% quantile of predicted relative occurrence rate values of training presences.
+This approach was used to make predictions for 1101 mammals with sufficient data using the 34 different sets of predicted climate variables.
+An example of predicted range maps for the Australian sandy inland mouse (\textit{Pseudomys hermannsburgensis}) is shown in Figure \ref{fig:weighting:scenario}.